-SHEEP MOHAIR ALPACA SKINS 4.7.8 Electroejaculation is permitted for fertility testing if the following requirements are met: a.
-Electroejaculation is only performed by a veterinarian; Major b.
-Records for each male examined are kept; and c.
-If there is any evidence of undue stress or pain from the handling or the stimulation, either the procedure is abandoned, or an analgesic or general anesthetic administered.
-INTENT AND CLARIFICATION: On most commercial farms, electroejaculation should be a rare procedure and may only be performed when the veterinarian recommends this.
-However, stud farms may need to use this technique to test the fertility of males that will be sold for breeding.
-SHEEP MOHAIR ALPACA SKINS WOOL SKINS 4.7.9 Major The organization shall ensure that pregnancy diagnosis is only performed by individuals trained and competent with the techniques, and that records are maintained if any external people, other than qualified veterinary surgeons, are used.
-INTENT AND CLARIFICATION: 1) If external people, other than qualified veterinary surgeons, are used, the organization maintains a record including their signed contractor declaration, and a description of their relevant training and/or qualifications.
-SHEEP MOHAIR ALPACA SKINS WOOL WOTAN ALL ADA GRING 4.7.10 Fetotomy is only performed by a skilled person or veterinarian on unborn animals that are dead. resolution of a single performance by a sixthead person of vector marian on anison animals that are accura- Major INTENT AND CLARIFICATION: 1) Fetotomy (also known as embryotomy), is only performed after the death of the unborn animal has been confirmed.
+SHEEP MOHAIR ALPACA SKINS WOOL

+4.7.9 Major The organization shall ensure that pregnancy diagnosis is only performed by individuals trained and competent with the techniques, and that records are maintained if any external people, other than qualified veterinary surgeons, are used.

+INTENT AND CLARIFICATION:

+1) If external people, other than qualified veterinary surgeons, are used, the organization maintains a record including their signed

+contractor declaration, and a description of their relevant training and/or qualifications.

+SHEEP MOHAIR ALPACA SKINS WOOL

+4.7.10 Fetotomy is only performed by a skilled person or veterinarian on unborn animals that are dead.

+Major INTENT AND CLARIFICATION:

+Fetotomy (also known as embryotomy), is only performed after the death of the unborn animal has been confirmed.
 Ideally a veterinarian will perform this operation.

-SHEEP MOHAIR ALPACA SKINS WOOL WORK ALFACA SKINS 4.7.11 When cesarean section is necessary and possible, this is only performed by a veterinarian using an appropriate pain relief.
-Major INTENT AND CLARIFICATION:
+SHEEP MOHAIR ALPACA SKINS WOOL

+4.7.11 When cesarean section is necessary and possible, this is only performed by a veterinarian using an appropriate pain relief.

+Major

+INTENT AND CLARIFICATION:

-- 1) If the organization has any history or potential for cesarean section to be used, it shall provide details of the veterinarian who performs the procedure and what pain relief is used. - 2) If an animal is unable to give birth naturally, a cesarean section may be necessary to preserve the life of the mother, and also her unborn offspring.
+If the organization has any history or potential for cesarean section to be used, it shall provide details of the veterinarian who performs the procedure and what pain relief is used.

+2) If an animal is unable to give birth naturally, a cesarean section may be necessary to preserve the life of the mother, and also her

+unborn offspring.

-SHEEP MOHAIR ALPACA SKINS 4.7.12 Minor Artificial rearing is only conducted when the animal cannot be naturally fed, e.g. when the young animal is rejected by its mother or the mother is sick, dies, or has insufficient milk, and fostering to an alternative female is not possible.
-INTENT AND CLARIFICATION: 1) In large commercial herds and flocks there may be multiple young animals each birthing season that fall into the categories described here.
-SHEEP MOHAIR ALPACA SKINS WOOL 4.7.13 Artificially reared young animals receive a sufficient amount of colostrum after birth to ensure their welfare.
-Minor INTENT AND CLARIFICATION: Within the first 24 hours of life young animals shall receive around 10% of their bodyweight in colostrum spread over several feeds.
+SHEEP MOHAIR ALPACA SKINS WOOL

+4.7.12 Minor Artificial rearing is only conducted when the animal cannot be naturally fed, e.g. when the young animal is rejected by its mother or the mother is sick, dies, or has insufficient milk, and fostering to an alternative female is not possible.

+INTENT AND CLARIFICATION:

+In large commercial herds and flocks there may be multiple young animals each birthing season that fall into the categories described here.

+SHEEP MOHAIR ALPACA SKINS WOOL

+Artificially reared young animals receive a sufficient amount of colostrum after birth to ensure their

+Minor welfare.
+INTENT AND CLARIFICATION: Within the first 24 hours of life young animals shall receive around 10% of their bodyweight in colostrum spread over several feeds.
 Colostrum intake is important to provide the newborn animal with antibodies to prevent disease.
 Colostrum will be produced by the mother for around 24 hours after birth.
 While most naturally reared animals will suckle without assistance, artificially reared animals may need to be provided with colostrum.
-SHEEP MOHAIR ALPACA SKINS WOOL 4.7.14 Minor Where lambs and kids are reared artificially, they have access to milk in their diet until they are at least six (6) weeks old, and they have an adequate intake of other feeds that ensure their nutritional needs are met.
-INTENT AND CLARIFICATION: 1) Milk is not withdrawn before lambs and kids are eating other feeds, whether these are concentrates and/or forages.
+SHEEP MOHAIR ALPACA SKINS 4.7.14 Minor Where lambs and kids are reared artificially, they have access to milk in their diet until they are at least six (6) weeks old, and they have an adequate intake of other feeds that ensure their nutritional needs are met.
+INTENT AND CLARIFICATION: Milk is not withdrawn before lambs and kids are eating other feeds, whether these are concentrates and/or forages.
 As a guide, lambs and kids should be at least three times their birthweight at the time of weaning.
-2) If automatic milk feeding equipment is used, lambs and kids are trained on how to access milk and are checked to ensure their intake is sufficient through monitoring of their growth rates.3) Milk can include whole milk and/or a milk replacer that is suitable for the species being raised artificially.
-SHEEP MOHAIR SKINS WOOL 4.7.15 Minor Where crias are reared artificially, they have access to milk in their diet until they are at least twelve (12) weeks old, and they have an adequate intake of other feeds that ensure their nutritional needs are met.
+If automatic milk feeding equipment is used, lambs and kids are trained on how to access milk and are checked to ensure their intake is sufficient through monitoring of their growth rates.
+3) Milk can include whole milk and/or a milk replacer that is suitable for the species being raised artificially.
+SHEEP MOHAIR SKINS 4.7.16 Lambs and kids are not weaned from their mothers until they are at least eight (8) weeks old.